What makes a home green? Part 1 of a series

 When looking at the purchase of your next home take time to consider whether this is a building that you can see being useful to yourself regardless of the changes life throws at you.
 Will it still be in a condition that the next owner will find useful for years to come?
 Life changing events happen all the time necessitating moves across town for more space or across the country for new opportunity.
 A well built green home will fill the needs of the current residents, the next occupants and possibly even a future owner who hasn’t been born yet.

-Colin Glover Energy Efficiency, Green Education, Homeownership, News, Real Estate
+James Mitchell Energy Efficiency, Green Education, Homeownership, News, Real Estate